 |Uncle Marcus giving us a Show-and-Tell of the intertidal marine life at Changi Beach.|

-The early morning shower did nothing to deter the exploration of the intertidal marine life of Changi Beach, led by veteran tide chaser Uncle Marcus Ng.
+The early morning shower did nothing to deter the exploration of the intertidal marine life of Changi Beach (Singapore), led by veteran tide chaser Uncle Marcus Ng.
 Determined NSS Kids and their care givers showed up in force on 7 June 2015, equipped with booties, wellies and rain gear.
 There was a palpable excitement as the ebbing tides exposed a wide swathe of inviting seagrass meadows.

 The seagrass ecosystem supports a somewhat different marine cast compared to the coral rubble habitat prevalent on the rocky coastlines of Chek Jawa, Sentosa and Labrador Park.
 Growing from a sandy substrate, seagrass is the primary food of the Dugong, also known as the sea cow.
 Sometimes, Dugong feeding trails can be seen around Changi and Chek Jawa, formed as these massive mammals gobble up the seagrass, roots and all.